-The next, are called adjuvants .
+The next, are called adjuvants.
 Adjuvants have traditionally been added to vaccines to increase their potency.
 Some commonly used adjuvants are aluminum hydroxide, aluminum phosphate, calcium phosphate, mineral and peanut oil.
 But many others have been used as well.
 Adjuvants intensify the reactions of your pet’s immune system.
 One might say that they are an immune system wake up call.

 The next are preservatives and stabilizers.
 They are added to insure the products remain sterile and have as long a shelf life as possible.
-The most common preservative once used in vaccines intended for humans was thiomersal/ thimerosal .
+The most common preservative once used in vaccines intended for humans was thiomersal/ thimerosal.
 Thiomersal, a mercury-containing compound, is no longer added to single-dose human vaccines due to long term health concerns.
 But of this writing, thiomersal is still added to Boehringer Ingelheim’s SoloJec10® dog vaccines and Merck’s Nobivac® Rabies vaccine.
 You will have to do the research as to what the vaccines you contemplate giving your pet contain.
 Much of that information is proprietary – a trade secret.
 Many vaccines also contain gelatin as a stabilizer (read here) In vaccines intended for humans, gelatin is the single largest identifiable source of severe allergic vaccine reactions. (read here) No similar studies that I know of have been performed in dogs, cats or ferrets.
 If your pet has allergies to specific animal meats, gelatin-containing products could also trigger an anaphylactic cascade.
 The immune system is known to recognizes the difference between beef origin and pork origin gelatin or just generic slaughterhouse gelatin.
 It is unlikely that any veterinary pharmaceutical company is going to reveal their gelatin source or even if it contains gelatin.
 A history of tick bites increases the chances of gelatin-related anaphylactic vaccine reactions in humans.
 That could conceivably occur in our dogs and cats as well.
 No veterinary research has been done.
-The tick/gelatin connection is called the α-Gal syndrome . ( read about it here & here)
+The tick/gelatin connection is called the α-Gal syndrome. ( read about that here & here)

 The last ingredient, antibiotics, are also added to minimize the possibility that bacteria will be carried into your pet’s body with the hypodermic needle.
 The most common antibiotic added to veterinary vaccines is gentamycin.
 In many cases, I am told that the addition of antibiotics and antiseptic ingredients were mandated by the Federal Government (USDA/FDA/EMA).